favstats/ds3_r_intro/README.md

-The Slides are knitted with the help of the {[xaringan](https://github.com/yihui/xaringan)} R package and the source code can be found [here](https://github.com/favstats/ds3_r_intro/blob/main/index.Rmd).
+The slides are knitted with the help of the {[xaringan](https://github.com/yihui/xaringan)} R package and the source code can be found [here](https://github.com/favstats/ds3_r_intro/blob/main/index.Rmd).

 ![](images/title2.png)